 - Lawns should be core aerated at least once a year in the fall and more frequently on heavily compacted soils.
-Core aeration reduces water needs by allowing irrigation and rainfall to percolate into the soil and not run off.
+Core aeration and seeding reduces water needs by allowing irrigation and rainfall to percolate into the soil and not run off.

 Core aeration is recommended every fall for your lawn.
 The reasons for this are as follows: